 - the transfer of data to other countries or international organizations, and the level of protection the data will receive by the other country or international organization (if applicable);

-- the recipient(s) and the nature/category of the data
+- the recipient(s), or category of recipients, and the nature/category of the data;

 When an employer receives an access, correction or deletion request from an employee, the employer must respond within a reasonable timeframe in a reasonable manner and format.
 When receiving an access request, individuals must be informed of their right to request the correction of any inaccurate data.
 If a fee will be charged, the individual must be informed in advance.